officialnico/py-tutorial/open_sesame.md

 #### 2. Separate the text into different rows

-  as you might know new lines in python are represented by the string `"\n"` so you need to use the string split function
+  as you might know new lines in python are represented by the string `"\n"` so you need to use the `string.split(char)` function

   `rows = text.split("\n")`